GenesisEducationKyiv/main-project-ArtemKapustkin/README.md

 The Crypto Currency Mailer project employs the SMTP protocol for sending emails.
 To use this protocol, it is necessary to authenticate using your email credentials and an application-specific password.
 You can refer to [Guide Link](https://kinsta.com/blog/gmail-smtp-server/) for instructions on generating an app password.

 ### Update Environment Variables
-Inside the **.env** file there there is a placeholder of values, including SENDER_EMAIL and SENDER_PASSWORD variables.
+Inside the **.env** file there is a placeholder of values, including SENDER_EMAIL and SENDER_PASSWORD variables.
 This ensures that the mailer has the necessary authentication credentials to establish a secure connection with the SMTP server.
 Due to the security of my email, I removed these values ​​in advance, so you will need to paste your own there.

 # Docker
 To deploy the project I use docker compose, so I recommend the same to you.
 If you haven't installed it yet, there is a link: [Install Docker](https://docs.docker.com/desktop/).